dilanSachi/ballerina-distribution/examples/grpc-client-bearer-token-auth/grpc_client_bearer_token_auth.md

 # gRPC client - Bearer token authentication

-A client, which is secured with Bearer token authentication can be used to connect to a secured service.

-The client metadata is enriched with the `Authorization: Bearer <token>` header by passing the `grpc:BearerTokenConfig` for the `auth` configuration of the client.
+This example shows how to authenticate a gRPC client using bearer token authentication.
+Here, the client metadata is enriched with the `Authorization: Bearer <token>` header by passing the `grpc:BearerTokenConfig` for the `auth` configuration of the client.
+Use this to connect to a service secured with token authentication.

    ::: code grpc_client_bearer_token_auth.bal :::